-- 50. The Proponent shall: - (a) minimise the waste generated by the project; - (b) ensure that the waste generated by the project is appropriately stored, handled and disposed of; - (c) manage on-site sewage treatment and disposal in accordance with the requirements of the applicable Council; and - (d) report on waste management and minimisation in the Annual Review, to the satisfaction of the Secretary.
+- 50. The Applicant must: - (a) minimise the waste generated by the project; - (b) ensure that the waste generated by the project is appropriately stored, handled and disposed of; - (c) manage on-site sewage treatment and disposal in accordance with the requirements of the applicable Council; and - (d) report on waste management and minimisation in the Annual Review.